planetoryd/netns-proxy/readme.md

 Network namespace is more secure than netfilter-only approaches.

+The default profile (like the `"base_p": {}` below) configures the associated NetNSes to be proxied by a socks5 proxy listening on `host_ip:9909`.
+Typically you can set your proxy to listen on `0.0.0.0:9909`, and secure it with a firewall.

 ## usage

 start it under a working directory with `secret.json` and `netnsp.json` (optionally) present.